Review & Submission Policies

 - We do not accept unbound galleys.

-- We do not accept PDF or other electronic versions of picture books.
-That includes picture book Apps.
+- We do not accept PDF or other electronic versions of picture books or books with illustrated content.
+This includes book apps.

 - We will consider a PDF or e-book version of a middle grade or young-adult book as long as we ALSO receive a hard copy (market, review, or ARC).
 This will allow us to do more with technology for those who have computer tools, but not leave out those who don’t.

 - We will accept audiobooks on a case-by-case basis.

-- The book must be on the market at least nine months OR you must be willing to wait longer than a few months for a review.
+- The book must be on the market for at least nine months OR you must be willing to wait longer than a few months for a review.
 Our review model doesn’t work well with books that are getting buzz “now.”
 Our books are matched to audience interests and reading level.
 Making that match takes time.
-Authors and publishers patient enough to wait for reviews enjoy the “second life” that comes with reviews that come a little later.
+Authors and publishers are patient enough to wait for reviews to enjoy the “second life” that comes with reviews that come a little later.